SHOPPINGCLAW

 Listings alone are not enough

 Agentic commerce needs more than offers and categories.
-It also needs trust posture, governance, and readable boundaries.
+It also needs readable public profiles, governance, and readable boundaries.

 Why it matters